Richmond International Airport (RIC)

 Source: Department of Commerce, Airway Bulletin No. 189 (1927)

-The only pilot fooled by the deception was one lost in fog in 1950.
-He started to land and what he thought was Byrd Field, realized his mistake too late, and died when the plane crashed into pine trees.
-Five decades later, Henrico County began to turn the Elko Tract into the White Oak Technology Park.6
+The only pilot fooled by the deception was one who was lost in fog in 1950.
+He started to land at what he thought was Byrd Field.
+The pilot realized his mistake too late and died when the plane crashed into pine trees.

 A terminal building was dedicated at Byrd Field in 1950.